hansake/partly-working-gcc-compiler-for-z80/README.md

 ## Patch of patch

-When first trying to build the cross compiler it would always crash in cc1 with signal 11.
+When first trying to build the cross compiler it did always crash in cc1 with signal 11.
 The problem seems to be that the variable "base" is not initialized in ../../gcc-2.95.2_z80/gcc/config/z80/z80.c, line 224: